oun111/zas/README.md

  - Provides automatically SQL syntax translations that is transparent to upper applications
  - Supports most SQL syntaxs in ORACLE/MYSQL
  - Good performance in SQL syntax analyzing
- - The underlying ‘MYSQL Client/Server Protocol’ is being optimized
+ - The underlying `MYSQL Client/Server Protocol` is being optimized
- - Conceals complexities of ‘MYSQL Client/Server Protocol’
+ - Conceals complexities of `MYSQL Client/Server Protocol`
  - Good extensibility
  - Being tested over a year and runs steadily